randomravings/avro-specific-data-contract/README.md

 First navigate to the root of the project.

-To etup the Confluent Platform environment as follows:
+To setup the Confluent Platform environment as follows:

 ```shell
 ./setup.sh